Families and Children

 Publications

-Katz, V. (2007).
+Dissertations Katz, V. (2007).
 From conversation to conversion: Children's efforts to translate their immigrant families' social networks into community connections.